alces-software/flight-terminal-services-client/docs/GETTING_STARTED.md

 # Getting started

-Below are instructions on getting started with developing the manage client.
+Below are instructions on getting started with developing the directory client.
-Similar instructions for the launch api server and launch client can be found in their repos.

 ## Initial setup